waris-mustafa/scrapper/README.md

 ## Deployement

-1. Deployemnt Tactics
+1. Deployment Tactics
     ```bash
-    Deployment steps will be added later.
-Will be done on Heroku.
+    Deployment steps will be added later for Heroku.
     ```